 NDVI is a great general indicator of crop health, and now with drone platforms, NDVI measurements can take advantage of high-resolution imaging to establish measurements during earlier growth stages than were possible or economically feasible with satellite or manned aircraft.

 The visual-band red content that is used in NDVI is absorbed strongly by the top of the plant canopy.
-This means that lower levels of the canopy don’t contribute much to an NDVI measurement.
-This impairs correlation of NDVI to things like leaf area index (LAI).
-This effect increases in plants with more layers of leaves, like tree canopies or later-stage corn.
+But, that means the lower levels of the canopy don’t contribute much to an NDVI measurement, which impairs correlation of NDVI to other important measurements, like leaf area index (LAI).
+Or, to put it more plainly, when you have vegetation with a dense, healthy top canopy, NDVI becomes less useful because it can’t accurately detect the health of anything below it, and this effect increases in plants with more layers of leaves, like tree canopies or later-stage corn.

-Substitution of NDVI’s red band with NDRE’s red edge band provides a measurement that is not as strongly absorbed by just the topmost layers of leaves.
-NDRE can give better insight into permanent or later stage crops because it’s able to measure further down into the canopy.
+And, NDRE provides a measurement that is not as strongly absorbed by only the topmost layers of leaves as NDVI.
+Therefore, NDRE can give better insight into permanent or later stage crops because it’s able to measure further down into the canopy.
+If there’s plant stress, whether that’s due to poor irrigation, disease, improper fertilizer use, or pests, NDRE can detect those changes, even if they’re not yet visible on the surface.

 NDRE is also less prone to saturation in the presence of dense vegetation, which might be encountered in pasture biomass estimation measurements.
 Therefore, NDRE can sometimes provide a better measurement of variability in an area that NDVI would simply measure as a uniform +1.0.

 Sentera builds DJI-compatible NDVI and NDRE sensors at several price points.
-We offer two versions of our Single sensor that can do one or the other, and versions of our Double 4K sensors that can do both NDVI and NDRE at the same time.
-Some models of the Sentera Double 4K Skyport which is compatible with DJI’s M200 and M210 Enterprise equipment, can also do NDVI and NDRE simultaneously as well as capture Live NDVI video that is streamed to your device while your drone is still in the air.
+We offer two versions of our High-Precision Single Sensor that can do one or the other, and versions of our Double 4K Sensor that can do both NDVI and NDRE at the same time.
+Some models of the Sentera Double 4K Skyport, which is compatible with DJI’s M200 and M210 Enterprise equipment, can also do NDVI and NDRE simultaneously as well as capture Live NDVI video that is streamed to your device while your drone is still in the air.